gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

 * **device**

     A device (source or sink) represents an active sample producer or consumer.
-A hardware device is associated with a card and a set of device ports.
+A device is usually associated with a card and a set of device ports.
 It has a single active device port.
 Multiple devices may belong to a card.

-### Sources and sinks

 Every backend should implement the following features of a source or sink: